 This full-year, double blocked class prepares students to work in childcare, preschools, and other child-related occupations.
 For those interested in working in Early Childhood Education, this course offers students the opportunity to earn a Child Development Associate certificate in high school as well as college credit at many Michigan post-secondary schools.
 The CDA is an industry-based, nationally recognized credential that allows holders to work in the industry not only as childcare aides, but also as preschool teachers.
 This program also provides a solid foundation for students interested in careers such as teaching, social work, family and community services, psychology, psychiatry, and careers in the medical profession.
 Instruction will cover health and safety of learning environments, children's physical, intellectual, social, and emotional development, building relationships with families, managing an effective program, professionalism, observing and guiding behavior, and principles of child development and learning.
 Students will be placed in an off-site, licensed infant/toddler or preschool program to gain real-world work experience in the field.
+Complete and up-to-date immunizations, TB test, background clearance, and state I.D. or driver's license are required for this class.
 Purchase of a workbook and an off-site uniform may also be required.
 This class may be taken for a second year of credit, during which off-site hours will be increased.